 The ingredients are pretty basic and you might have most of them in your pantry.
 Italian-style hot chocolate consists of:

-You don’t typically see marshmallows add to this like an American-style hot cocoa, however, it is common to dollop some freshly whipped cream on top and/or sprinkle some chocolate shavings if you’re so inclined.
+• Toppings (optional): You don’t typically see marshmallows like an American hot cocoa, however, it is common to finish with freshly whipped cream and/or chocolate shavings.

 italian hot chocolate (Cioccolato Caldo) being poured into a tea cup with a ladle.